tocisz/homepage-data/posts_source/016-Formal-verification.md

 ```

 Second, order is important.
 Value in the next clock cycle, should be
-greater than in the previous clock cycle.
+incremented by one.
 We may write something like:
 ```Verilog
 always @(posedge clk) begin
   assert($past(c100) + 1 == c100);